-Project No. U10 Status: Ongoing Party or relevant jurisdiction United States of America Title of project Using Pop-up Satellite Tags (PSATs) to track adult Atlantic salmon in the Northwest Atlantic Objective of research project To provide information on localized movement patterns of Atlantic salmon off the coast of West Greenland, large scale movement and migration patterns en route to natal rivers in North America and Europe, locations of overwinter residence and depths and temperatures experienced during the 2 nd or 3 rd winter at sea in the North Atlantic.
+Project No. U10 Status: Ongoing Party or relevant jurisdiction United States of America Title of project Using Pop-up Satellite Tags (PSATs) to track adult Atlantic salmon in the Northwest Atlantic Objective of research project To provide information on localized movement patterns of Atlantic salmon off the coast of West Greenland, large scale movement and migration patterns en route to natal rivers in North America and Europe, locations of overwinter residence and depths and temperatures experienced during the $2^{nd}$ or $3^{rd}$ winter at sea in the North Atlantic.
 These data will be used to evaluate if conditions experienced from September through April are favourable for survival and subsequent spawning escapement.
 Brief description of research project The tagging project at West Greenland involves purchasing live Atlantic salmon from local Greenlandic fishers.
 Fish are tagged and transported away from the nets for release.
 Tags are programmed to jettison from the fish on April 1 each year.
 The tags then transmit the archived data to satellites and the data are then processed and analyzed.
-Dates during which research will take place Sampling will occur annually during the fishing season, August - October 2010-2014, and sample processing and data analysis of tagging and tracking is expected to continue through 2015.
-Area in which research will take place Coastal waters off West Greenland Estimated number and weight of salmon to be retained 7 salmon in 2010, 17 salmon in 2011, 1 in 2012, no more than 10 in 2013-2014.
-Resources Estimated cost of the research project \$30,000 (USD) or £19,000 (GBP) Travel costs are partially accounted for in project D1.
-Number of participating scientists 5 Name and e-mail address of coordinating scientist in charge of project Mark Renkawitz Mark.Renkawitz@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None

-Type and amount of gear and other equipment to be used Specialized satellite transmitters, gillnet, bag net, trolling gear, small research vessel (6 m), specialized tag attachment bracket, surgical equipment, anaesthetic, tagging tube, miscellaneous supplies.
-Details of any collaborating countries Collaborative work with investigators from US (M. Renkawitz, T. Sheehan), Norway (A. Rikardsen, C. Chittenden), Greenland (R. Nygaard), United Kingdom (David Righton), and Canada (Jon Carr)
+Dates during which research will take place Sampling will occurred annually during the fishing season, August - October 2010-2012, and sample processing and data analysis of tagging and tracking is expected to continue through 2015.
+Area in which research will take place Coastal waters off West Greenland Estimated number and weight of salmon to be retained 7 salmon in 2010, 17 salmon in 2011, 1 salmon in 2012.
+Resources Estimated cost of the research project Approximately £10,000 per annum (public funding) Number of participating scientists 7 Name and e-mail address of coordinating scientist in charge of project Mark Renkawitz Mark.Renkawitz@noaa.gov Details of research vessels, e.g. name, registration, call sign and description of vessel None Type and amount of gear and other equipment to be used Specialized satellite transmitters, gillnet, bag net, trolling gear, small research vessel (6 m), specialized tag attachment bracket, surgical equipment, anaesthetic, tagging tube, miscellaneous supplies.
+Details of any collaborating countries Collaborative work with investigators from US (M. Renkawitz, T. Sheehan), Norway (A. Rikardsen, C. Chittenden, R. Hedger), Greenland (R. Nygaard), United Kingdom (David Righton)